kowokabana/Limbus/README.md

-limbus
+Limbus
 ======

-A free controller framework to control clusters of small power producers
+An open control system framework to mastermind big swarms of mosquitos.